 PLEASE NOTE: THIS IS NO LONGER RELEVANT AND IS NOT BEING UPDATED BUT HAS BEEN LEFT ON THE SITE FOR REFERENCE PURPOSES ONLY

-Our resources page on Covid-19 and socially vulnerable groups has a series of guides for you to explore, giving you a wealth of information to support your practice.
+Our resources page on caring for and treating children and young people during Covid-19 has a series of guides for you to explore, giving you a wealth of information to support your practice.

 Drawing on information from PHE and Barnardo’s, this guide is aimed at GPs caring for vulnerable families during Covid.
 It details the government-funded initiative, the See Hear and Respond Service, and provides resources for GPs to signpost.